 With an area of 31,152 km² and about 766,339 inhabitants in 58 municipalities the Alentejo is a region all to discover.
 Relatively known by the Italians and not at all inflated by the world tourism has managed to remain authentic.
 Characterized by a hilly landscape studded with small villages that still live in the medieval city walls seem to go back in time.
 A perennial blue sky cobalt (only one I found overcast day) studded swallows that stands out among the yellow of the wheat fields, the silver of the olive trees and the green vineyards and the red of the cork tree trunks.
 His white candid whitewashed villages framed by ocher yellow or blue and typical Portuguese azulejos conquer even the storks.
 The capital is a city-museum Évora World Heritage UNESCO Site famous primarily for its ancient university, its medieval cathedral and the Templo de Diana.

-10 Sights in Portugal Alentejo
+10 things to see in Portugal in the Alentejo

-1. The Campaign.
+- Campaign.
 The hillside vineyards, cork crops.

-2. The various most important prehistoric archaeological remains of the Iberian Peninsula and Europe.
+- Various most important prehistoric archaeological remains of the Iberian Peninsula and Europe.
 The megalithic monuments like the Cromeleque dos Almendre.

-3. The perched village of Marvão.
+- Perched village of Marvão.

-4. The town of Elvas, its fortified walls, the Aqueduct of Amoreira and the Forte da Graça with its plan to star.
+- Town of Elvas, its fortified walls, the Aqueduct of Amoreira and the Forte da Graça with its plan to star.

-5. The town of Estremoz, its white marble and the ancient village.
+- Town of Estremoz, its white marble and the ancient village.

-7. The village of Monsaraz, its fortified perimeter and the view.
+- Village of Monsaraz, its fortified perimeter and the view.

-8. The city of Mertola, its castle, the Arabic influences still present today and the landscape characterized by the Guadiana river.
+- City of Mertola, its castle, the Arabic influences still present today and the landscape characterized by the Guadiana river.

-9. The beaches of Porto-Covo between the cliffs and the small picturesque village.
+- Beaches of Porto-Covo between the cliffs and the small picturesque village.

 I personally believe that in order to enjoy good a route like that the solution on the road is the best.
 It allows you to live to 360° the region, to know its customs, its rhythms and to choose where to stop according to our tastes at first sight.
 Although the beaten track but extremely interesting highly recommend going to the times of the year such as spring or late summer.
 In addition to avoiding the 40 most typical of the central summer months degrees colors are at their maximum beauty.
 Both as regards the flora as regards both the sky light that reflects on its white architectures.
 Typical atmosphere reminiscent of Greece and Ibiza.
 Because the Alentejo?
 Because the world is found in places were the most natural and original as possible.